LunarWatcher/lunarwatcher.github.io/projects.md

 }
 ---

 This page lists some of my projects.
-For the complete list, see [my codeberg profile](https://codeberg.org/LunarWatcher).
+For the complete list, see [my codeberg profile](https://codeberg.org/LunarWatcher) (the extended archive including older and mostly abandoned repos is [on GitHub](https://github.com/LunarWatcher)).
 This list prioritises projects that are still active.
 Dead projects only get listed if they had some special value.

 {{ page.table_of_contents }}